janizzle/strudel_cc_playground/README.md

 # StrudelCC Playground

 This is my playground for making music using JavaScript and StrudelCC.
-To play the JS-Files head to Strudel.cc and past the soudecode.
+To play the JS-Files head to strudel.cc and past the sourecode.